ir-engine/developer-docs/docs/developer/typescript/02_hello_world/04_component.md

 ## Step 1: Create a custom component

 A **component** is a structured way to store information about an entity in the engine.
 For this example, define a new component that tracks whether the sphere has been initialized.

+We'll call this component `HelloComponent`.

 ```typescript
 export const HelloComponent = ECS.defineComponent({